 With the default settings, directories and permissions down to three levels under the Share are imported.
-If there are permissions even below that, which you wish to transfer, you can set this value up to 10 levels.
+If you wish to transfer, you can set this value up to 10 levels.

 This function acts as a filter.
-The users and groups entered here are not transferred.
-It is possible that you wish to remove here the groups or users from the grown structures, or remove them under permitted administrators to permit them once on the Share.
-After entering the first characters, the objects matched from the AD are listed out.
+The users and groups are hereby not transferred.
+It is possible that you wish to remove them from the grown structures, or remove them from permitted administrators to permit them once on the share.
+After entering the first characters, the objects are matched from the AD are listed out.
 You can select the objects with the tab or press enter and continue the search.
 The number of entries is not limited.

 Include directories that only contain inherited permissions

-In this function not only are the directories transferred, which are explicitly permitted, but also those with inherited permissions.
-In case of continuation of the program they are explicitly transferred from these inherited permissions.
-This is not so useful, rather it saves time for taking path name without tedious typing but then you have to delete a lot.
-This must be observed, otherwise, numerous excessive ACL entries are generated.
+In this function not only are the directories transferred, which are explicitly permitted, but those with inherited permissions.
+In case of continuation of the program they are / are transferred from these inherited permissions.
+This is not so useful, rather it saves time for taking path name without tedious typing.
+Otherwise must be ACL entries are generated.

 With this, you can transfer the scanned initial structure to the present table after considering the adjusted options.

-If data is not transferred from the initial structure by filling, instead through manual entries, then you come to the next step with “To the validation”.
+If data is transferred from the initial structure by filling, instead of manual entries, then you come to the next step with "To the validation".

 a.
 Target Path

-- Edit directory paths: In the column “Path”, the path data that is read is entered and can also be edited here.
-It should be noted, that a path should not appear twice.
+- Edit directory paths: In the column "Path", the path data that is read is entered and can also be edited here.
+It should be noted that it should not appear twice.

-- Delete paths (delete rows): Rows can be selected and deleted completely.
-If only the content is deleted and a blank line remains in the table, then an error message appears in the validation.
+- Delete paths: Rows can be selected and deleted completely.
+If only the content is deleted in the table, then an error message appears in the validation.

 - Rows can be marked with the checkbox in the 1st column.
-A section can be marked by clicking on the empty space in the left row and holding down the mouse button.
+A section can be edited by clicking on the empty space in the left row and holding down the mouse button.

 - At least one permission must be given for every path.